Bayesian Sphere-on-Sphere Regression with Optimal Transport Maps: Background on Optimal Transport Theory

-where $\psi := \argmin_{\tilde\psi} \Phi(\tilde\psi)$.
-The function $\psi$ is also called the dual potential function, and is related to the Brenier potential function through From \eqref{eqn_opt_map_semi_discrete}, the dual potential function $\psi$ leads to the notion of a Laguerre tessellation, whose cells are given by

-The optimal transport map \eqref{eqn_opt_semi_discrete} is defined almost everywhere on ${\cal Z} $ apart from the boundaries of the Laguerre cells.
-The Laguerre cells are generalization of the Voronoi cells, given by
+where $\psi: {\cal Z} \rightarrow \mathbb{R}$ is the dual potential function.
+The optimal transport map assigns each point $x$ to the atom whose Laguerre cell contains it:

-An illustration of these two tessellations is shown in Figure~\ref{fig_Laguerre}.
-Note how, unlike in the Voronoi case, a Laguerre cell $ \mbox{Lag}_{z_j}(\psi)$ may not contain its nucleus $z_j$. \\\\ Solving the Monge problem is equivalent to computing the Laguerre tessellation \eqref{eqn_laguerre_cell}.
-When ${\cal X} = \mathbb{R}^p$ and when the cost is the squared Euclidean distance, there are efficient algorithms for computing the Laguerre tessellation \citep{Fabri2009}.
-For non-Euclidean spaces or other cost functions, modification of these algorithms is required \citep{Kitagawa2016,Cui2019}.
+An illustration of of a Laguerre tessellation is shown in Figure~\ref{fig_Laguerre}.
+Note how, unlike in the classical Voronoi case, a Laguerre cell $ \mbox{Lag}_{z_j}(\psi)$ may not contain its nucleus $z_j$.
+When ${\cal X} = \mathbb{R}^p$ and the cost is the squared Euclidean distance, efficient algorithms exist for computing the Laguerre tessellation \citep{Fabri2009}; for non-Euclidean spaces, modifications are required \citep{Kitagawa2016,Cui2019}.